-San Francisco is one of those romantic, idyllic cities people all over the world dream about, with its winding roads lined with Victorian houses and its abundance of dramatic ocean views.
+San Francisco is one of those romantic, idyllic cities that people from all over the world dream about, with its winding roads lined with Victorian houses and abundance of dramatic ocean views.
 San Francisco is one of my favorite cities in the world, but I don’t make it there nearly as often as I’d like.
 So when I had to fly to San Francisco for a business trip this past year, I was thrilled.
-Unfortunately, my excitement quickly faded when I realized my itinerary would be filled with one meeting after another, so on the last day of the trip I decided to extend my trip and enjoy a short one-day vacation in San Francisco.
+Unfortunately, my excitement quickly faded when I realized my itinerary would be filled with one meeting after another, so on the last day of the trip I decided to extend my stay to enjoy a short, one-day vacation in San Francisco.

 There are plenty of touristy things to do in the Embarcadero, from taking a ferry to Alcatraz to grabbing a bite to eat at Fisherman’s Wharf, but I’ve already crossed these spots off my San Francisco bucket list.
 So instead, I decided to check out a different attraction in the Embarcadero – the SS Jeremiah O’Brien, also known as the Liberty Ship.
 This ship, which was active during World War II, is a living museum that will fascinate any history lover.
 I could have spent all afternoon exploring every inch of that ship, but since I was trying to see as much of San Francisco as possible, I limited my visit to two hours.